chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< /danger >}}

-To uninstall Chef Automate HA instances after unsuccessful deployment, run the below command in your bastion host.
+To uninstall Chef Automate HA instances after successful deployment, run the below command in your bastion host.
+This will delete the AWS resources that are created during provision-infra.

 ```bash
 chef-automate cleanup --aws-deployment --force